salabim/peek/readme.md

 print(peek.prefix)
 ```

-But, it is also possible to apply configuration directly in the call to `peek`:
+But, it is also possible to apply configuration directly, only here, in the call to `peek`:
 So, it is possible to say
 ```
 peek(12, prefix="==> ")